mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 ### Motivational Methods

+The final M of the 3M framework stands for motivational methods.
+There are many ways to motivate and sustain the learners involvement in project based approaches like game making.
+You may have your own ways of doing this.
+In this section I share two methods that I have found valuable.

-**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities has been show to increase engagement of diverse groups of learners.
-Making the digital physical has been a guiding principle for inclusive learning designs for some time.
-To support my game making projects, I made some very simple arcade cabinets out of wood with simple arcade buttons.
-Connecting arcade buttons to the computer via a Makey Makey or similar break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
-The process of building their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.
-Some families did this at home in very low tech ways with cardboard materials.
-While it can be time consuming I highly recommend, this method of involving some kind of physical making or tangible product if at all possible.
-The results in terms of learner engagement can be transformational.
+**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities can increase engagement and motivation of learners [@kaloti-hallak_students_2015].
+Making the digital concepts physical, and thus allowing exploration via diverse means, also aligns with inclusive learning principles.
+To support my game making projects, I created simple arcade cabinets out of wood with retro arcade buttons.
+Connecting arcade buttons to the computer via a Makey Makey or similar break out USB joystick adaptor is a simple electronics project which can be completed quickly.
+The process of building their own arcade cabinets for a games showcase was a very engaging activity for student and increased the authenticity of their end goal.
+Some families created low-tech, customised arcade cabinets using cardboard.
+Although my studies have been small-scale the self-reported effects on learner engagement and motivation of this part of the program was significant.

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->

-**Drama / Fictional Frameworks:** One methods I use to increase learner and parent engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
-A fictional community which while less authentic than a professional community, can still provide some of the benefits.
-I have worked with practitioners of Drama Education department at Manchester Met to work on a several process dramas with families, students and staff.
+**Drama / Fictional Frameworks:** Another method I use to increase learner engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
+A fictional community while less authentic than a professional community, can still provide some of the benefits.
+I have worked with practitioners of Drama Education department at Manchester Met to develop such fictional dramas.
 But you don't have to be a trained drama practitioner draw on key techniques to increase learner engagement.
-I asked trainee teachers to devise a scenario to support a series of sessions.
-In brief, we used a fiction of making games for a alien race coming to destroy the earth.
+For example, I asked trainee teachers to devise a scenario to support a series of sessions and they used a fiction of making games for a alien race coming to destroy the earth.
 The process of using a fictional situation can help with the motivation and reflection of learners in the following ways;

 - Asking learners to step into a role can increase a sense of authenticity of the project.
 For example you may say "As game designers, we will make this game for a particular audience".
 - Fictional situations can help create a sense of 'jeopardy' which can help learners stay on track with their creative timescale and may increase their commitment to the process.
--  When learners shared their games with the real or imagined audience, they can talk through their design decisions and challenges thus creating an opportunity for reflection.
+-  When learners share their games with the real or imagined audience, they can talk through their design decisions and challenges thus creating an opportunity for reflection.
-- Drama processes can help explore issues of gaming cultures, and hostility to them which may be an important step for your learners.
+- Drama processes can help explore identification with or hostility  gaming cultures.

 ## Conclusion